MrNeto17/DB-Project/README.md

-# Let's create a README.md file based on the provided structure and content.

-readme_content = """
-# GameOn Management System

 ## Overview

 This project is a database and application solution developed for the "GameOn" system, designed to manage games, players, and their activities.
 The project spans two phases, focusing on database development and application implementation.